Talent Hoarding in Organizations: Evidence from Workers: Effects of Manager Rotations

 Since manager rotations appear to have the largest impact on worker applications in the quarter of the rotation, the remainder of the analysis focuses on worker behavior in that quarter.
 I analyze the effect of manager rotations on worker applications in the same quarter by estimating a linear model for workers' internal application choices using an OLS regression of the following form: \\ $\text{Applied}_{it}$ and $\text{Rotation}_{it}$ are indicators that worker $i$ in quarter $t$ applies for an internal job opening and experiences a manager rotation, respectively. $X_{it}$ includes a broad set of worker and position controls.\footnote{My baseline set of controls, described in Section \ref{sec:firmdata}, include female, age, German citizenship, educational qualifications, marital status, family status, parental leave, firm tenure, division, function, location, full-time, hours, and number of direct reports.
 Appendix Table \ref{table:robustness_controls} documents that my results are robust to including different controls.} $\delta_t$ represents quarter fixed effects.
 Robust standard errors are two-way clustered at the rotation and worker level.

 Manager rotations have large positive impacts on worker applications in the quarter of rotation.
 Column 1 of Table \ref{table:results_all}, Panel A presents OLS estimates for the effect of manager rotations on worker applications, based on Equation \ref{eqn:fs}.
 When a manager rotates, applications increase by 2.3 percentage points, representing a 78\% increase compared to the baseline application rate of 2.9\%.
 The application effect is not a result of managers taking their subordinates with them to the new team or of workers replacing managers in their old position: 97\% of applications at the firm are for positions outside of the worker's current team and not to the manager's new team.
 In addition, the observed impact does also not depend on the characteristics of the outgoing or incoming managers (Appendix Table \ref{table:incoming}).
 If manager rotations reflect the impact of talent hoarding, these findings imply that managerial talent hoarding deters a meaningful share of applicants from exploring job opportunities outside the team.
-The following subsection presents evidence in favor of this interpretation.
-Interpreted in this light, this finding accords with workers' survey responses discussed in Section \ref{sec:background}, in which 41\% of workers indicate that they are afraid to apply to internal positions due to talent hoarding.
+The following subsection presents evidence in favor of this interpretation.\footnote{Appendix Section~\ref{sec:confounder} further supports this interpretation by presenting a series of robustness checks that suggest that key alternative explanations, such as correlated shocks, team-specific milestones, worker-manager loyalty, or role-model effects, are unlikely to be main drivers in this setting.} Interpreted in this light, this finding accords with workers' survey responses discussed in Section \ref{sec:background}, in which 41\% of workers indicate that they are afraid to apply to internal positions due to talent hoarding.